MantokKa/MantokKa/README.md

-- 👋 Hi, I’m @MantokKa
+- 👋 Hi, I’m line1
 - 👀 I’m interested in trying new techs
 - 🌱 I’m currently learning python, just a beginner though
 - 💞️ I’m looking to collaborate on creating our future together
-- 📫 How to reach me: fb: Mantok Ka
+- 📫 How to reach me: fb: line1
 - 😄 Pronouns: bird
 - ⚡ Fun fact: I created this 2:17am, meaning I'm high af